WerxsAI/werxs-website/README.md

 # werxs.ai Website

 Werxs.ai website.
 Built in Python.
-Secured through Okta.
+Secured through Auth0.

 ## Features

-- **Secure Authentication with Okta:** Ensures secure access for both admin and future regular users by leveraging Okta's comprehensive authentication services.
+- **Secure Authentication with auth0:** Ensures secure access for both admin and future regular users by leveraging auth0's comprehensive authentication services.
 - **Responsive Design with Bootstrap:** Delivers a seamless, mobile-friendly user experience across all devices, thanks to Bootstrap's responsive design capabilities.
 - **Admin Dashboard:** Provides admin users with the tools needed to manage the platform effectively, including user permissions and content updates.
 - **Data Upload Capability:** Allows users to securely upload training data bundles, which are then stored in AWS S3 for processing and analysis.